danielaparker/jsoncons/doc/ref/json_options.md

 into a double precision floating point number.
 If you wish, you can keep the number as a string with semantic tagging `bigdec`, using the `lossless_number` option.
-You can then put it into a `float`, `double`, a boost multiprecision number, or whatever other type you want.
+You can then put it into a `float`, `double`, a boost multiprecision number, or whatever type you want.

 ```c++
 int main()